List of bridges and tunnels in New York City

-New York City is home to many bridges and tunnels.
+New York City is home to 789 bridges and tunnels.

 Several agencies manage this network of crossings.
 The New York City Department of Transportation owns and operates almost 800.
 The Metropolitan Transportation Authority, Port Authority of New York and New Jersey, New York State Department of Transportation and Amtrak have many others.

 Many of the city's major bridges and tunnels have broken or set records.
 Opened in 1927, the Holland Tunnel was the world's first mechanically ventilated underwater vehicular tunnel.
 The Brooklyn Bridge, Williamsburg Bridge, George Washington Bridge, and Verrazzano-Narrows Bridge were the world's longest suspension bridges when opened in 1883, 1903, 1931, and 1964 respectively.
-There are 789 bridges and tunnels in New York.

 Bridges

-New York City's crossings date back to 1693, when its first bridge, known as the King's Bridge, was constructed over Spuyten Duyvil Creek between Manhattan and the Bronx, located in the present-day Kingsbridge neighborhood.
+New York City's water crossings date back to 1693, when its first bridge, known as the King's Bridge, was constructed over Spuyten Duyvil Creek between Manhattan and the Bronx, located in the present-day Kingsbridge neighborhood.
 The bridge, composed of stone abutments and a timber deck, was demolished in 1917.
-The oldest crossing still standing is High Bridge, built 1848 to carry the Croton Aqueduct from Manhattan to the Bronx over the Harlem River.
-This bridge was built to carry water to the city as part of the Croton Aqueduct system.
+The oldest crossing still standing is High Bridge, built in 1848.
+This bridge carried the water of the Croton Aqueduct over the Harlem River to the city as part of the Croton Aqueduct system.

 Ten bridges and one tunnel serving the city have been awarded some level of landmark status.
 The Holland Tunnel was designated a National Historic Landmark in 1993 in recognition of its pioneering role as the first mechanically ventilated vehicular underwater tunnel, operating since 1927.
 The George Washington, High, Hell Gate, Queensboro, Brooklyn, Manhattan, Macombs Dam, Carroll Street, University Heights, and Washington Bridges have all received landmark status, as well.

 New York features bridges of many lengths and types, carrying vehicular, bicycle, pedestrian, and subway traffic.
 The George Washington Bridge, spanning the Hudson River between New York City and Fort Lee, New Jersey, is the world's busiest bridge in terms of vehicular traffic.
 The George Washington, Verrazzano-Narrows, and Brooklyn Bridges are noted for their architecture, while others are more well known for their functional importance, such as the Williamsburg Bridge with 8 vehicular lanes, 2 subway tracks, a bike lane, and pedestrian walkways.